-Is it Really Necessary to Waterproof a Tent?
+Is It Necessary to Waterproof a Tent?

 Many people assume that just because they have a tent, they will be protected from all the elements of the weather.
 This is not always the case.
 Even tents that claim to be waterproof can spring a leak, so it is always best to waterproof the tent before you go camping.